Getting There & Around

 • Plan ahead.
 It’ll be very busy on weekends, so visit on a weekday if you want to avoid the largest crowds.
 Map out your visit and know where your nearest transport options are.

 • Leave the car at home & catch public transport.
-Parking in Bondi is limited and heavy traffic is expected.
-Extra transport services will run.
-Go to info to plan your trip.
+Parking in Bondi is very limited and heavy traffic is expected, particularly on weekends.
+Frequent trains and buses will run to Bondi Junction where you can catch shuttle buses to the beach or consider walking down to the beach instead to avoid the queues.
+Visit transportnsw.info to plan your trip.

 Getting there